alexwalshml/dsir_project4/README.md

 ## Executive Summary

-In this project, we leveraged a simulation to generate useful data to train and build a fraud detection model to protect consumers from credit card fraud.
-We analyzed the data and highlighted meaningful trends from the data that related to predicting fraudulent activity.
+In this project, we leveraged a simulation-generated data to train and build a fraud detection model to protect consumers from credit card fraud.
+We analyzed the data and highlighted meaningful trends that related to predicting fraudulent activity.
 We built several classification models to evaluate model performance and address the challenges of highly imbalanced classes.
 We engineered several features and transformed the data when applicable to aid in model performance.
-The final model was a Random Forest algorithm which was nearly 99% accurate, and our model did not detect only 1% of all instances of fraud.
-We recommend implementing our algorithm to reduce future fraud and protect consumers.
+The final model was a Random Forest algorithm which was nearly 99% accurate, with only 2% false negative predictions.

-## Recommendations

-In this project, we leveraged a simulation to generate useful data to train and build a fraud detection model to protect consumers from credit card fraud.
-We analyzed the data and highlighted meaningful trends from the data that related to predicting fraudulent activity.
-We built several classification models to evaluate model performance and address the challenges of highly imbalanced classes.
-We engineered several features and transformed the data when applicable to aid in model performance.
-The final model was a Random Forest algorithm which was nearly 99% accurate, and our model did not detect only 1% of all instances of fraud.
 We recommend implementing our algorithm to reduce future fraud and protect consumers.

 ---